Joseph Duclos

-Joseph Duclos de Bouillas, born in 1719 in Toulouse and died in 1764, was a French merchant and trader of the Age of Enlightenment.
+Joseph Duclos de Bouillas, born in 1719 in Toulouse, Languedoc and died in 1764, was a French merchant and trader of the Age of Enlightenment.
 He is also the founder of the Royal Manufactory of Lectoure.

 The Duclos

 The Duclos family

 The Duclos family was a well-respected and prosperous Toulouse family of merchants.

 Jean Duclos, Joseph's father, was magistrate and baron of Laas.

 In 1746, the family acquired a house located at 13 rue Peyras in Toulouse, between rue Saint-Rome and rue Alsace-Lorraine in the city center.
 Previously owned by Joseph Colomès de Laréole, this large mansion dates to the end of the 16th century.

 It is one of the largest buildings on rue Peyras, with a symmetrical front spanned by nine windows whose sobriety reflects the precision of the merchants’ work.
 The central bay is marked by a monumental arched portal giving access to the inner courtyard.
 The Duclos family owned eight stores in the rue du Faubourg Saint Etienne in Toulouse, where they stored leather and grain that they sold, via the Canal du Midi, to Marseille.